nasa-raspberry-si/evaluation/docs/evaluation-protocol.md

   - `results:`
     - `intent-element-1: <float> [0 - 1]`
     - `intent-element-2: <float> [0 - 1]`
-    - `any-other-postprocessed-data-item-related-to-performance-of-the-autonomy-during-the-runtime-execution:`
+    - `any-other-post-processed-data-item-related-to-performance-of-the-autonomy-during-the-runtime-execution:`

-The information stored in the test case execution files are used by evaluation scripts to determine the outcome of evaluation.
+The information stored in the test case execution files is used by evaluation scripts to determine the outcome of the evaluation.
 In particular, we use the following evaluation procedure for each testbed:

-* `OceanWATERS`: evaluation are done by an automated procedure:
+* `OceanWATERS`: the evaluation is done by an automated procedure.
+The evaluation procedure includes:
   * `instantiation of the experimental environment:` The Autonomy and a simulator are automatically instantiated and deployed in their deployment nodes.
   * `perturbations:` The fault injection component is instantiated and faults are injected using an automated procedure using configuration files and scripts.
   * `score:` the human evaluator runs scripts to calculate `verdict-expression` over the `trials`.

-* `owlat-sim`: similar to `OceanWATERS``owlat-physical`: evaluations are done primarily manually with humans deriving the test execution.
+* `owlat-sim`: similar to `OceanWATERS`

+* `owlat-physical`: the evaluations are done primarily manually with humans deriving the test execution.
 The evaluation procedure includes:
-  * `instantiation of the experimental environment:` The Autonomy and the Physical Testbed are instantiated and deployed in their deployment nodes.
+  * `instantiation of the experimental environment (semi-automated):` The Autonomy and the Physical Testbed are instantiated and deployed in their deployment nodes.
-  * `perturbations:` The fault injection component is instantiated and faults are injected with a manual or automated procedure using configuration files and scripts.
+  * `perturbations (manual to have control, but hidden from Autonomy):` The fault injection component is instantiated and faults are injected with a manual or automated procedure using configuration files and scripts.
   * `score:` the human evaluator runs scripts to calculate `verdict-expression` over `trials`.

 # Test Execution